Elections

 Residents must be registered to vote 30 days prior to a Municipal Election to be an eligible voter of the City.

-Last day to register to vote in the City Election 2022 is:
+Last day to register to vote in the Mayoral Election 2024 is:

 Polling Place Locations